-Hospitals will provide written details to Imperial County and EMS providers of policies and procedures that have been implemented to mitigate APOD and assure effective communication with affected partners:

-- 7. Processes for the immediate notification of the following hospital staff through their internal escalation process of the occurrence of APOD, including but not limited to: - a.
-ED/Attending Physician - b.
-ED Nurse Manager/Director or Designee (i.e., Charge Nurse) - c.
-House Supervisor - d.
-ED or Hospital Administrator on call - 8.
-Processes to alert the following affected partners via ReddiNet when a condition exists that effects the timely offload of ambulance patients. - a.
-Local receiving hospitals/base hospitals - b.
-Fire department and ambulance dispatch centers

-Processes for ED medical personnel to immediately respond to and provide care for the patient if the attending EMS field personnel alert the ED medical personnel of a decline in the condition of a patient being temporarily held on the ambulance gurney.

-EMS field personnel are directed to do the following to prevent APOD:

-- Provide the receiving hospital ED with the earliest possible notification via two-way radio that a patient is being transported to their facility. - Utilizing the appropriate safety precautions, walk-in ambulatory patients or use a wheelchair rather than an ambulance gurney if appropriate for the patient's condition. - Provide a verbal patient report to the ED medical personnel within 20 minutes of arrival to the ED. - Contact the EMS supervisor for direction if the ED medical personnel do not offload the patient within the 20 minute ambulance patient offload time standard. - Complete the Imperial County required authorized patient care documentation. - Work cooperatively with the receiving hospital staff to transition patient care within the timeframes established in this policy.
+- c.
+Provide information to the supervisor of the EMS field personnel regarding the steps that are being taken by the hospital to resolve APOD. - Hospitals will provide written details to Imperial County EMS Agency and EMS providers of policies and procedures that have been implemented to mitigate APOD and assure effective communication with affected partners. - a.
+Processes for the immediate notification of the following hospital staff through their internal escalation process of the occurrence of APOD, including but not limited to: - i.
+ED/Attending Physician - ii.
+ED Nurse Manager/Director or Designee (i.e., Charge Nurse) - iii.
+House Supervisor - iv.
+ED or Hospital Administrator on call - b.
+Processes to alert the following affected partners via ReddiNet when a condition exists that effects the timely offload of ambulance patients. - i.
+Local receiving hospitals/base hospitals - ii.
+Fire department and ambulance dispatch centers - iii.
+The Imperial County EMS Agency - c.
+Processes for ED medical personnel to immediately respond to and provide care for the patient if the attending EMS field personnel alert the ED medical personnel of a decline in the condition of a patient being temporarily held on the ambulance gurney. - B. EMS field personnel are directed to do the following to prevent APOD: - 1.
+Provide the receiving hospital ED with the earliest possible notification via two-way radio that a patient is being transported to their facility. - 2.
+Utilizing the appropriate safety precautions, walk-in ambulatory patients or use a wheelchair rather than an ambulance gurney if appropriate for the patient's condition. - 3.
+Provide a verbal patient report to the ED medical personnel within 20 minutes of arrival to the ED. - 4.
+Contact the EMS supervisor for direction if the ED medical personnel do not offload the patient within the 20 minute ambulance patient offload time standard. - 5.
+Complete the Imperial County required authorized patient care documentation. - 6.
+Work cooperatively with the receiving hospital staff to transfer patient care within the timeframes established in this policy.